On The Scalability of P2P Swarming Systems

 \section{Models}

-In this section we present models of the P2P systems utilizing \eat{the} policies introduced previously as well as those we propose in \eat{the sequel.} \daniel{this paper.} Our results are based on these models.
-We first develop a Markov model that allows us to obtain throughput as a function of the number of peers in the swarm for different server and peer policies (Table \ref{tab:policies}).
-As the cardinality of the state space in the model becomes unmanageable for large swarms, we develop an approximate queueing model to calculate $\lambda_s$ for large peer population sizes.
+In this section we present models of the P2P systems utilizing policies presented in the previous section.
+The key goal of the models is to estimate $\lambdacritical$ and $\lambdasaturation$, for different server and peer policies.

-The policy where peers and publisher adopt random peer and random block selection has been studied in \cite{hajek, zhu2012stability}.
+Using our models we show how throughput depends on different system parameters.
+Random peer and block selection by peers and publisher have been studied in \cite{hajek, zhu2012stability}.
 These works show that the system is stable if and only if $\lambda < U$.
-In what follows, we show that a simple modification to the peer selection policy adopted by the publisher can produce a drastic increase in throughput.
-In addition, if a given set of peers reduce their upload rates, the maximum system throughput can \daniel{further be significantly increased. } Using our models we show how the limiting throughput depends on different system parameters.
+The proposed models allow us to study simple modifications to the peer and block selection policies.
+For instance, in Section~\ref{sec:trana} we show that adoption of the most deprived peer selection policy by the publisher can increase throughput.
+In addition, in Section~\ref{sec:results} we show that if peers reduce their service capacity, maximum achievable throughput can be further increased.
+Table \ref{tab:notation} summarizes notation used in this paper.